This guide (sometimes called the 'ADI14') sets out what's involved in becoming and being an approved driving instructor (ADI).

 - book, change and cancel practical driving tests for your pupils

-You can contact DSA if you can’t find the answer to your question.
+You can contact DVSA if you can’t find the answer to your question.